 South Beach and the Art Deco District

-South Beach, or people in the know would call it “SOBE”, is in fact the first section of Miami Beach to be developed since the 1910s.
+South Beach or what people in the know would call it “SOBE”, is in fact the first section of Miami Beach to be developed since the 1910s.
 It is located between Biscayne Bay and the Atlantic Ocean, and it was filled with condos, luxurious villas, and resorts.
 South Beach had experienced ups and downs from the booming economy and tourism to destructive hurricanes.
-While what I appreciated the most was the surging of Art Deco’s architectural style along the beach in the 1930s.
+What I appreciated the most was the surging of Art Deco’s architectural style along the beach in the 1930s.
 South Beach’s Art Deco Historic District is one of the largest manifestos of the Art Deco building group in the world!
 The area contains more than 800 buildings built between 1923 to 1943.
 Today, these buildings are protected properties, and to protect them, renovations can only be done on the interior without destroying the design of the exterior and the integrity of the structure.

 How to get around in Miami